Captain Tom charity paid daughter’s firm set up days before foundation established

 In addition, the accounts note: “During the period, expense payments of £1,686 were made to H Ingram-Moore in respect of motor, post, subscription and travel costs.”

-In a “me and my money” item in The Mail on Sunday this month, Mrs Ingram said: “I recently set up the Captain Tom Foundation to celebrate and empower our ageing population.”
+In a “me and my money” item in The Mail on Sunday this month, Ms Ingram said: “I recently set up the Captain Tom Foundation to celebrate and empower our ageing population.”

 Asked how she helped with her late father’s fundraising effort, she told the newspaper: “The £40m that my father raised went straight to NHS Charities Together.
 We supported his efforts with company money.